discordjs/guide/guide/popular-topics/threads.md

 ## Creating and deleting threads

-Threads are created and deleted using the `ThreadManager` of a text or news channel.
+Threads are created and deleted using the <DocsLink path="class/ThreadManager" /> of a text or news channel.
 To create a thread you call the <DocsLink path="class/ThreadManager?scrollTo=create" /> method:

 <!-- eslint-skip -->